PTC-Academic/LEGO-Spatial-Computing-Project/Documentation/4a-Connect-Prime-to-Toolbox-Mac.md

     #### Troubleshooting:
     - The iPhone being used needs to be on the same Wi-Fi network as the computer being used to form a connection with the Vuforia Spatial Edge Server
     - If restarting still does not work, go into the settings tab in the Vuforia Spatial Toolbox app and go into Found Objects.
 Compare this list to the list of objects in the Vuforia Spatial Edge Server.
-    - If objects are missing and the only thing showing up is “_WORLD_local”, then there was an issue connecting the app and the Vuforia Spatial Edge Server and the connection process will need to be restarted.
+    - If objects are missing and the only thing showing up is "WORLD_local", then there was an issue connecting the app and the Vuforia Spatial Edge Server and the connection process will need to be restarted.
     - If the list of objects looks like the one below, but all of the font is red, then the app was opened too quickly.
 Closing and  reopening the app should solve the issue.
     ## ![Object list](https://github.com/PTC-Academic/LEGO-Spatial-Computing-Project/blob/master/Documentation/images/4a-image015.png)